RocketMap/RocketMap/docs/basic-install/index.rst

 RocketMap is a very active project and updates often.
 You can follow the `latest changes <https://github.com/RocketMap/RocketMap/commits/develop>`_ to see what's changing.

-If you are running a ``git`` version, you can update with a few quick commands:
+You can update with a few quick commands:

 .. code-block:: bash